ElijahKotyluk/elijahkotyluk.com/static/articles/nuxt_md_blog.md

 # Create a static blog with Nuxt + Markdown

 ### Introduction:
 My inspiration for making this site came from my desire to build a portfolio where I could also have a highly performant blog without needing to rely on any services outside of my own application to provide that content.
-So in this article, I am going to show you how I was able to use Nuxt to generate a static site that serves dynamic markdown content.
+So in this article, I am going to attempt to show you how I was able to use Nuxt to generate a static site that serves dynamic markdown content.

 #### Getting started:
 So first things first, we need to initialize our Nuxt project.
 You can run either of the following: